GeoVision-Lab/ship_barge_detection/README.md

 ## 1. Installation

-* Download and Install anaconda with python 3.6 [link].
+* Download and Install [Anaconda3-5.3.0](https://repo.continuum.io/archive/) with python 3.6 and make it default python.
 * Install tensorflow-gpu using anaconda (Simplest way of installing gpu version).
 No need to use cuda or cudnn files-

    ```